erikatudisco/programming_formalism/DevelopmentDesign/notes_paradigms.md

  After the 80s models tend  to focus on the iterative nature of development.
 One way of thinkning about the iterative nature of development while keeping the incremental cost of iteration is as a helix.
 Where a change in the desig in a lower sprial incurs the cost of the previous spirals, eventually the cost of introducing change into the next step will be larger that what is profitable for the project, at which time the efforts into the project usually trickels down rather than following the theoretical step of retirment.
  <image src="./img/helix_legend-01.png" > The helix model of SDLC, concept: Lars Eklund, NBIS/UPPMAX, Uppsala University art: Jonas Söderberg, NBIS/UPPMAX, Uppsala University image is released under CC-BY licence<span style="font-size:10px"> </span>

+Iterative models like RUP or Spiral model will emphises that a software is developed in itterative steps where you may spend more or less time in any give phase, usualy earlier iteration focus on planing and later on development and maintenace.
+Each time a change is introducced the impact on the cost increases with number of iteration and phases.
+Evolutionary software development like the Living Software Development Process takes inspiration from geneting algorithms and genetic programing to build a library of models from which to work.
 *recomended reading*

 [Towards a Tool Support for a Living Software Development Process](https://ieeexplore.ieee.org/document/994022 )